-SUBTITLING AND TRANSLATION
+TRANSLATION

-CIRCOM Regional accepts that the cost of translation and subtitling may inhibit the number of entries that many stations can make.
+CIRCOM Regional accepts that the cost of translation and subtitling have in the past inhibited the number of entries that many stations can make.
 It wishes to reduce such costs to a minimum but still needs to be able to judge programmes effectively.